 What Sanders did right

 Like David in his battle versus the formidable Goliath, the Sanders campaign was quick to embrace and use new technology.
 Except in their case it was not a slingshot they used to almost undo a giant.
-One of the weapons they used to great effect was SMS text messaging.
+One of the weapons they used to great effect was text message marketing.

 As recounted by The Daily Dot, the Sanders campaign early on seized upon the use of software to initiate and manage large amounts of text message conversations.
-This mobile marketing software proved extraordinarily useful in assembling a large group of volunteers in a short span of time.
+This text message marketing software proved extraordinarily useful in assembling a large group of volunteers in a short span of time.

 According to Mr. Fang, a good organizer can make 200 calls in a day and if 10 of those people show up, it is considered a great success.

-Using text-message-marketing messages in Oklahoma, six staffers made contact with 8,000 contacts in one week.
+Using text message marketing in Oklahoma, six staffers made contact with 8,000 contacts in one week.
 To make that many contacts would typically take two months and 30 volunteers working around the clock.